2025 Oklahoma elections

-Elections will be held in the U.S. state of Oklahoma throughout 2025 to elect officers of some municipal governments.
-Special elections for state and federal positions will also take place if vacancies arise.
+Elections were held in the U.S. state of Oklahoma throughout 2025 to elect officers of some municipal governments.
+Special elections for state legislative positions also took place.

 State legislative special elections

-No regularly scheduled state legislative elections will take place in Oklahoma.
-There are three special elections scheduled in the state caused by vacancies in the Oklahoma State Legislature.
+No regularly scheduled state legislative elections took place in Oklahoma.
+There were four special elections scheduled caused by vacancies in the Oklahoma State Legislature.

 Senate District 8

 A special election for Senate District 8 took place on May 13, 2025.
 The Republican primary was held on March 4 with a runoff on April 1, while the sole Democratic candidate did not face a primary.
 Senate District 8 represents the counties of McIntosh, Okfuskee, Okmulgee, as well as portions of Creek and Muskogee.
 The vacancy was caused by the resignation of Republican senator Roger Thompson in November 2024.